Generalized Exponential smoothing in prediction of hierarchical time series: Properties of our proposals

-We generated samples of trajectories from one dimensional SV, GARCH, Wiener, Brownian bridge processes, functional FAR(1) processes tuned as in Didericksen et al. (2012) and various mixtures of them.
+We generated samples of trajectories from one dimensional SV, GARCH, Wiener, Brownian bridge processes, functional FAR(1) processes tuned as in Didericksen et al. (2012), and various mixtures of them.
 In the cases of the considered mixtures, we treated one of the component as "good" and the rest as "bad" - outlying.
 In the simulations we considered several locality parameters differing within the levels of hierarchy and several moving window lengths.
-We considered samples with and without functional outliers (so called "size outliers").
-The outliers were defined with respect to the functional boxplot induced by the cGBD i. e. we replaced 1\%,5\%,10\% of curves in the samples by means of arbitrary curves being outside a band determined by the functional boxplot whiskers and compared medians and medians of absolute deviations from the medians (MAD) of integrated average forecasts sums of errors in these two situations.
-Fig. 3 presents simulated hierarchical functional time series consisted of three functional autoregression models of order 1 FAR(1) with gaussian kernels and sine--cosine errors design (see Didericksen et al. 2012).
-Fig. 4 presents corresponding level forecasts obtained by means of our proposal 1 and local moving median calculated from 15-obs. windows and locality parameters equal to $0.45$.
-Fig. 5 presents simulated hierarchical time series consisted of three processes, each being mixtures of two one dimensional stochastic volatility processes (SV).
-Fig. 6 presents corresponding level forecasts obtained by means of our proposal 1 local moving median calculated from 15-obs. window and locality parameters equal to $0.45$.
+We considered samples with and without functional magnitude as well as shape outliers (see Kosiorowski, Mielczarek, Rydlewski, 2018b, 2018c, and references therein).
+The outliers were defined with respect to the functional boxplot induced by the cGBD, i. e., we replaced 1\%, 5\%, 10\% of curves in the samples by means of arbitrary curves being outside a band determined by the functional boxplot whiskers, and compared medians and medians of absolute deviations from the medians (MAD) of integrated forecasts errors in these two situations.
+Fig. 2 presents simulated hierarchical functional time series consisted of three functional autoregression models of order 1 (i.e. FAR(1)) with gaussian kernels and sine--cosine errors design (see Didericksen et al. 2012).
+Fig. 3 presents corresponding level forecasts obtained by means of our Proposal 1 and local moving median calculated from 15-obs. windows and locality parameters equal to $0.45$.
+Fig. 4 presents simulated hierarchical time series consisted of three processes, each being mixtures of two one-dimensional stochastic volatility processes (SV).
+Fig. 5 presents corresponding level forecasts obtained by means of our Proposal 1 and local moving median calculated from 15-obs. window and locality parameters equal to $0.45$.
+In Figures 2, 4, 5 and 6 colours indicate time sequence of the functional objects according to basic R package \textit{terrain.colors} colour palette.
 We indicated an order of appearance of observations using colors palette starting from yellow and ending on blue.
 In the appendix we placed simple script depending on \textit{DepthProc} R package illustrating a general idea of the performed simulations.